Kenshiro-28/MAGI/README.md

 **MAGI (マギ)** is an advanced AI system powered by open-source large language models.
 It operates through a conversational interface and is designed to run efficiently on consumer-grade hardware.

-Key features include a customizable Core Protocol for enhanced reasoning, a modular Toolchain for dynamic tool chaining (code execution, web browsing, and image generation), and teleoperation via Telegram for remote access.
+Key features include a customizable Core Protocol for enhanced reasoning, a modular Toolchain for dynamic tool chaining (code execution, web browsing, and image generation), a long-term memory Codex, and teleoperation via Telegram for remote access.

 If left idle, MAGI will proactively assess the situation to decide whether to continue ongoing tasks, engage in conversation, or remain silent, based on its personality and the current context.